 How did it all start?

-My events career started when I was thrown in at the deep end at the age of 20 when I was on my placement year from my business studies degree.
+My career started at the age of 20 when I was on my placement year from my business studies degree.
 All of a sudden I was responsible for graduation photography events.
 I packed up a van, drove to Aberystwyth University and found myself in an empty hall with 7 professional photographers, 20 temp staff and a few thousand students and their families about to turn up at my door.
 The buzz of the set up, working with a team who were all pulling together for the same objective and dealing with students and their families who were celebrating their special days made me realise how much I love events.
 That was over 16 years ago.

 My career developed until I was leading corporate event management teams working in the UK, mainland Europe and the USA.
-After many years, I wanted to get back to working with individual clients who value their special days for the emotions and memories they create, rather than with corporate sponsors who are more interested in sales leads and return on investment.
+After many years, I wanted to get back to working with individual clients who value their special days for the emotions and memories they create, rather than with corporate sponsors.
 Plus, I really wanted to work for myself.
 Setting up Caroline Siân Weddings & Events was always in the back of my mind, I’m just delighted to have been able to realise that dream.

 Do you have a favourite venue?

 I have so many!
-I love Grosvenor House Hotel on Park Lane, London firstly for the great team there but also for the looks on guests faces when they arrive and look over the balcony to see a room of such scale (one of the largest 5 star ballrooms in Europe).
+I love Grosvenor House Hotel on Park Lane for the looks on guests faces when they arrive and look over the balcony to see a room of such scale.
+It’s one of the largest 5 star ballrooms in Europe.
 The scale also brings its own unique creative challenges.

 Additionally, some of the venues I’ve worked at in Florida were amazing for me as a Brit, after all it’s not every day you can arrange a yacht party on the open decks and know it’s not going to rain!